OldKokoroz/ManinTheM-ddle/README.md

     mıtm.py -t (target ip) -r (modem / router ip)

    !!!
-To stop poisoning Ctrl+c (It will send 5 packets to finish fooling both victim and router) !!!
+To stop poisoning Ctrl+c (It will send 5 more packets to finish fooling both victim and router) !!!